ProfHariSeldon/CppND-Capstone-Hello-World/README.md

-# CPPND: Capstone Hello World Repo Fork modified to import a Convolutional Neural Network (SqueezeNet) image classifier distinguishing cats and dogs, to which I added a manual image classification game
+# C++ CPPND: Capstone Hello World Repo Fork modified to import a Convolutional Neural Network (SqueezeNet) image classifier distinguishing cats and dogs, to which I added a manual image classification game

 ## OVERVIEW

 This is my Capstone project for the online course [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) forked from https://github.com/udacity/CppND-Capstone-Hello-World.
 The purpose of the Capstone project is for the student to undertake an independent project.
 I chose to do an image classification project because my programming job may involve artificial intelligence such as OpenCV.

-For my Capstone project I found a Convolutional Neural Network (SqueezeNet) AI image classifier cats.vs.dogs.cpp, learned how it worked and added comments to explain how it worked, and added a manual image classification game to it.
+For my Capstone project I found a Convolutional Neural Network (SqueezeNet) AI image classifier cats.vs.dogs.cpp, added explanatory comments to the existing code, and added a manual image classification game to it.

-### Technologies I used or programmed
+### What I did

-#### C++
+#### My C++ programming
 * class Game
 * subclass CatsVsDogs
 * constructor Game
-* methods in game.cpp and game.cats.vs.dogs.cpp
+* methods in ./src/game.cpp and ./src/game.cats.vs.dogs.cpp
-* public variable _bGameRunning in game.h shared between game.cpp and game.cats.vs.dogs.cpp
+* public variable _bGameRunning in game.h shared between ./src/game.cpp and ./src/game.cats.vs.dogs.cpp
-* public methods in game.h used in game.cats.vs.dogs.cpp
+* public methods in ./src/game.h used in ./src/game.cats.vs.dogs.cpp
-* private variables in game.h
+* private variables in ./src/game.h

 #### CMake
 * Created ./CMakeLists.txt and got it to utilize OpenCV 4